jshiell/dotfiles/README.md

 Dot files.
 Oh, the dot files.

-    ./link [--overwrite]

-Or, for a shiny new OS X box:

-    ./setup-osx
+For a new Mac, try [the bootstrap](https://github.com/jshiell/mac-bootstrap).